 Do you have any recommendations for how your surrounding space should be?
 What are your thoughts on things like décor, lighting, and general workspace ambiance?

 Firstly, you should always work at a comfortable temperature, and avoid sitting directly in front of a window as the direct light will cause too much glare.
 Equally, a light source directly behind you is impractical because it will reflect on your computer screen which will also tire your eyes.
 Ideally, the light should come from a window to one side of you.

-If natural light is not an option, there’s lots of new kinds of lights available.
-I’ve got an LED strip that goes right the way around my desk and shelves which I use when I’m working if it’s dark.
+If natural light is not an option, there are lots of new kinds of lights available.
+I’ve got an LED strip that goes right way around my desk and shelves which I use when I’m working if it’s dark.
 Of course, try to avoid old, flickering fluorescent lighting.